wvanbreukelen/ZermeloRoosterPHP/README.md

 #### Classes

-For resolving classes with an additional rule involved, you can use use the resolveClasses method.
+For resolving classes with an additional rule involved, you can use the resolveClasses method.

 ##### Teachers